BarryMode/Profile/README.md

     - Safari
     - Transmit

-Note: Pictures, Games, Music, and Projects do not currently have a 2nd backup.
+Note: Pictures, Games, Movies, Music, and Projects do not currently have a 2nd backup.